kamperh/kamperh.github.io/notes/writing.md

   Y".
 Sometimes you can say that something is unexpected or surprising, but then you need to unpack why you say so, and help the reader see what you are seeing.
+- If you define an abbreviation, then you need to use it again somewhere in the document, otherwise just do not define it.
+Also, always think whether it is really necessary to define an abbreviation?
+Many modern papers end up just looking like a huge sequence of abbreviations strung together to form sentences.
 - You don't have to use big words or be overly formal.
 Short, punchy sentences are often clearer and are easier to write (especially for second-language writers).
 I think students are now increasingly under the impression that